Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Preliminaries

-where $\mathcal{T}(x)$ is the expanded subtree rooted at $x$.\footnote{In some implementations, $m_x$ is defined as a visit count.
-In our setting, $m_x$ can be measured by subtree size, and we use this definition for simplicity.} We keep $W(\cdot)$ explicit since our proposed method later modifies how value is accumulated.
+Here, $m_x$ is defined as subtree size rather than visit count for simplicity.\footnote{In some implementations, $m_x$ is defined as a visit count.} We keep $W(\cdot)$ explicit because our method later modifies the value accumulation rule.

-\textbf{Child priors.} Tree-search decoding often uses a prior distribution $P(s\!\mid\! p)$ to guide exploration, e.g., from a learned policy network~\cite{alphago}.
-A practical alternative is to construct priors from available scoring signals for candidate children~\cite{AB-MCTS}, e.g.,
+\textbf{Child priors.} Tree-search decoding often uses a prior distribution $P(s\!\mid\! p)$ over children to guide exploration, for example, from a learned policy network~\cite{alphago}.
+When such priors are unavailable, a practical alternative is to construct them from available scores for candidate children~\cite{AB-MCTS}.
+In our experiments, following \citet{AB-MCTS}, we instantiate

-We use this instantiation in our experiments, while our method is compatible with other constructions of $P$.
+Our method is compatible with other choices of $P$.